Venter: Validate LDF Assumptions

 - To prefer Chainladder: \(b\) should be significant but \(a\) should NOT be significant.

-- What happens if \(a\) is also significant?
+- What happens if \(a\) is significant but \(b\) is not? → Use #Additive Chain Ladder

 Superiority of emergence pattern test (#1)¶